JoseBahamonde/guava-utils/README.md

   Some patterns are not fully implemented as it needs concrete parts to be provided.
 Usually implementing or extending this abstractions we force the pattern usage in custom code.
 + **Pattern definitions.**
   This implementations are basically for documentation purposes.
-IE. the Decorator pattern is an abstract class and if any class extends it we can know that the intention of our custom code is to use a decorator pattern.
+IE. the `Decorator` type is an abstract class and if any class extends it we can know that the intention of our custom code is to use a decorator pattern.
 Although it also provides a base functionality to ease the decoration.